 We don’t just advise – we engineer your child’s admissions edge by helping them choose majors that balance passion and career value.

-- Business administration, computer science, engineering, psychology, and communication open doors across industries.
+- Business administration, computer science, mathematics, engineering, psychology, and communication open doors across industries.

-- Flexible degrees in business and science allow shifts into different industries or roles.
+- Adaptable programs in business and science allow shifts into different industries or roles later in a career.

 - Families should match student strengths and goals with degrees that balance passion and adaptability.